wizyvision/gcs-connector/cmd/uploader/README.md

 # Google Cloud Storage Connector

+> This repo contains the **Uploader** app that is deployed in Cloud Run.
+To run the whole Storage connector, you will also need the [**Trigger**](https://github.com/sephdiza/gcs-connector-trigger-function) function to be deployed in Cloud Function.

 GCS Connector uploads files on WizyVision, on every files that will be uploaded in the source GCS bucket.

 ![gcs connector](https://user-images.githubusercontent.com/4800851/211000369-70e9be5f-36a6-4e60-8232-f6b73d892d8b.png)